Nippun-Shrivastava/Tic-tac-toe/README.md

-# Tic-tac-toe
 This project is a graphical implementation of the classic Tic Tac Toe game using C/C++ and the graphics.h library.
 It provides an interactive gaming experience where two players can compete against each other on a visual game board.
+The game features a user-friendly interface and intuitive gameplay mechanics, ensuring a seamless experience for players of all levels.